Shushishtok/AtS-my-first-mod/Getting Started.md

 ### Simple Hooked Effect

-Now that we learned how to make a simple effect of a certain type, let's learn how to make a very common type of an effect that most likely is one of the more common effect types in the game.
+Now that we learned how to make a simple effect of a certain type, let's learn how to make a very common type of an effect that makes up most of the effects in Against The Storm.

-A hooked effect is an effect that applies hooks.
-Hooks are conditioned triggers that, when their condition applies, apply some kind of reward.
+A Hooked Effect is an effect that attaches hooks to itself.
+Hooks are conditioned triggers that, when their condition applies, apply some kind of effect.
 The list of hooks can be found [here](https://github.com/JamesVeug/AgainstTheStormAPI/blob/master/ATS_API/WIKI/HOOKS.md), and their name implies their conditions.
 For example, the `GameTimePassedHook` hook triggers after a certain amount of game time passed (taking into account the game speed, of course).

-The reward is an effect that gets immediately applied and becomes active, though it is hidden to the player by default.
+The effect that the hook grants when triggered is immediately applied and becomes active, though it is hidden to the player by default.
 A copy (or stack) of that reward is given each time the hook trigger applies - for instance, you can make an effect that grants Global Resolve cumulatively apply every 5 minutes.
 Those effects can be either positive or negative to the player.

-Hooked effects are very powerful not only in their capabilities to apply further effects, but also in their capabilities to format the descriptions it displays to the player in dynamic ways.
+Hooked Effects are very powerful not only in their capabilities to apply further effects, but also in their capabilities to format the descriptions it displays to the player in dynamic ways.

-For the example of this hooked effect, we will make an effect named Modding Tools.
+For the example of this hooked effect, we will make an effect named **Modding Tools**.
 This effect triggers whenever a total of 8 new villagers are added to the village over time for any reason, and grants you a bonus of 1 Global Resolve.
-We will also use the ATS API library for support on building this hooked effect.
+We will also use the ATS API library for support on creating this Hooked Effect.

 First, let's define the effect and the builder class: